SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/FirstContact/FirstContact.md

 Note that to update the contents of your window once it is open, you have the method `SpPresenter>>withWindowDo:`, but we will discuss it later in this book.
 More information about managing windows, e.g., opening dialog boxes or setting the about text is present in Chapter *@cha_managing_windows@*.

 This concludes our first example of a Spec user interface.
-In the next chapter we continue with more examples on how to configure the different presenters that can be used in a user interface.
+In the next chapter, we continue with more examples on how to configure the different presenters that can be used in a user interface.

 ### Conclusion

-In this chapter we have given you a small example of Spec user interfaces.
+In this chapter, we have given you a small example of Spec user interfaces.
 We have shown you what the different steps are to build a user interface with Spec.

 More examples of Spec user interfaces are found in the Pharo image.
 Since all Spec user interfaces are subclasses of `SpPresenter`, they are easy to find and each of them may serve as an example.
 Furthermore, experimentation with presenters and user interfaces is made easy because all presenters can be opened as standalone windows.